Corrective Maintenance Compared

 By definition, corrective maintenance requires that the equipment either has failed, or is beginning to degrade in such a way that leads to increased risk of failure in the future.
 Therefore, preventive maintenance, which is carried out at regularly scheduled intervals in order to prevent failure or degradation before they occur, is not considered to be a form of corrective maintenance.

 Reactive maintenance, also known as run-to-fail maintenance, is a form of corrective maintenance in which the equipment is allowed to fail and then restored to a properly functioning state.
-A common example of reactive maintenance is allowing a light bulb to burn out (so that it no longer provides light, i.e. no longer functions) and then replacing it (restoring the function of providing light).
+A common example of reactive maintenance is allowing a light bulb to burn out (so that it no longer provides light, i.e. no longer functions) and then replacing it, thereby restoring the function of providing light.

-This form is maintenance is associated with high risk when compared to other strategies, because it results in periods of unplanned downtime during which the equipment is completely non-functional.
-Today, with so many other forms of maintenance available and more cost-effectively than ever, reactive maintenance is recommended only for equipment which does not perform a critical function.
+This form of maintenance is associated with high risk when compared to other strategies, because it results in periods of unplanned downtime during which the equipment is completely non-functional.
+Today, with so many other forms of more cost-effective maintenance available than ever before, reactive maintenance is recommended only for equipment which does not perform a critical function.
 Examples of household equipment which are frequently allowed to run to failure include light bulbs, air conditioning or heating units, and vacuum cleaners.

 In contrast to reactive maintenance, predictive maintenance is a form of corrective maintenance in which the performance of equipment is regularly monitored.
 This allows it to be repaired and restored once function has started to decrease but before total failure.

 Predictive maintenance features a number of advantages over reactive maintenance.
 It is cost- and time-effective, as the equipment can be restored while still running, eliminating downtime entirely.
 It can also be significantly less labor-intensive, if the testing and monitoring equipment operates automatically, sending real-time performance data to software or devices.